mokuhangamagic/mokuhangamagic.github.io/_posts/2024-04-02-osaka-nagahama.md

 ---
 author: soetkin
-title: Osaka - Nagahama
+title: Day 2 | Osaka - Nagahama
 date: 2024-04-02
 blog-date: 2024-04-02
 layout: post
 tags:
   - japan
-image: dag2-oesters.jpg
+image: dag2/dag2-oesters.jpg
 ---
-{% include blog-image.html image-name = "dag2-gofunpoeder.jpg"  title = "Gofun powder factory shelves" %}
+{% include blog-image.html image-name = "dag2/dag2-gofunpoeder.jpg"  title = "Gofun powder factory shelves" %}

 Little sleep last night.
 There was a lot of noise on the road, which made it difficult to sleep.
 But it was also the first night without my sweetheart, it felt strange to sleep alone.